Last Updated on September 18, 2023 by Lawrence Berezin

 I suggest you proceed as follows:

-- Prepare a separate letter, and write that you respectfully request a dismissal of your parking ticket because a required element is misdescribed.
-The correct date of your vehicle registration is 1-1-10, but it was inserted in your parking ticket incorrectly as 1-1-12
+- For example, the correct date of your vehicle registration is 1-1-10, but it was inserted in your parking ticket incorrectly as 1-1-12

-You can dispute your parking ticket at an In-person hearing.
-You may report to the Business Finance Center nearest you without an appointment Monday through Friday, between the hours of 8:30 a.m. to 4:30 p.m.
+Or, You can dispute the evil parking ticket at an In-person hearing at a nearby Business Finance Center without an appointment (Monday through Friday, between the hours of 8:30 a.m. to 4:30 p.m.)

 That was easy.
-What happens if there are no missing, misdescribed or illegible required elements?
-If you are right, then fight your NYC parking ticket.
-If not, apply for a reduced fine.
+But what happens if there are no missing, misdescribed, or illegible required elements?
+If you are correct, then fight your NYC parking ticket.
+If not, apply for a reduced fine. (sadly no longer available).